tugraz-isds/rslidy/README-layouts.md

 ### 3.4 One Image – One Video

-Mix an image on the left with a video on the right.
+Example with an image on the left with a video on the right.

 **Example**:
 ```html